 You will be notified of your start time window by email approx. 2 weeks prior to the event.

 We now prioritise early start times to category teams (female, vets, mixed and family teams).
 Then by date of entry.

 DAY 1 – START

-There will only be one start location.
-The route to the start on Day 1 will be signposted from the camping field – just over 2km walk on flat paths/tracks.
+The route will be signposted from the camping field – just over 2km walk on flat paths/tracks.
 Please ensure that you leave enough time to get to the start.
-There will be limited toilets available Approx 500m from the start so go before you set off!
+There will be very limited toilets available Approx 500m from the start so go before you set off!